Melbourne Law Masters

 Australia's first and leading law school

-- No. 1 law school in Australia and No. 12 in the world (Quacquarelli Symonds (QS) World University Rankings by Subject, 2022)
+Law school in Australia and No. 10 in the world*

-- No. 1 in Australia and No. 35 in the world (Academic Ranking of World Universities, Shanghai Jiao Tong University, 2023)
+† Academic Ranking of World Universities, Shanghai Jiao Tong University, 2023

 Want to find out more?